Skip to main content

 Assess you basic understanding of the preceding material by "Looking Back: Biogeochemical Cycles and Future Geographies" or skip and continue reading.

-This page titled 2.7: Future Geographies- Feedbacks Driving Global Warming and Environmental Change is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.7: Future Geographies- Feedbacks Driving Global Warming and Environmental Change is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?